-There are two divisions counseling license: associate licensed counselor and licensed professional counselor (LPC).
+There are two divisions of counseling license: associate licensed counselor and licensed professional counselor (LPC).
 If you satisfy the preliminary licensing requirements for Alabama, then you will work as an associate (referred to as ALC) before gaining status as a licensed professional counselor.
 When you have been licensed in a different state, you are able to apply to establish licensure via endorsement.

-According to the Bureau of Labor Statistics, in the state of Alabama, a licensed counselor can earn from between $36,330 to $51,870 a year.
+According to the Bureau of Labor Statistics, in the state of Alabama, a licensed counselor can earn between $36,330 to $51,870 a year.

 If you have any questions at all regarding successful counseling licensure in Alabama, contact the Alabama Board of Examiners in Licensing at (205) 458-8716 or 1-800-822-3307.

+Alabama Counselor Credential TitlesLicensed Professional Counselor (LPC) A person licensed to render professional counseling services in private practice for a fee.
 Associate Licensed Counselor (ALC) A person licensed to render professional counseling services in private practice for a fee while under board approved supervision.

-Master’s degree or higher in counseling from a CACREP or CORE accredited program, or the “content equivalent,” with a minimum of 48 graduate semester hours (or 72 graduate quarter hours) from a regionally accredited academic institution.
+Alabama Counselor Education RequirementsMaster’s degree or higher in counseling from a CACREP or CORE accredited program, or the “content equivalent,” with a minimum of 48 graduate semester hours (or 72 graduate quarter hours) from a regionally accredited academic institution.